andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 * Almost all cars are electric
 * Soccer match

-<h4 class="article-subheader">Casually Modern</h4>
+<h4 class="article-subheader">Oslo Has A Smell</h4>
-It's not until I'm a temporary resident of Oslo for a week that I first notice the smell of the city.
+It takes a week as a temporary resident of Oslo for me to notice the smell.

-Or more accurately, lack of smell.
+A pervasive, gaseous odor permeating the city from ______ to _______.
+Everywhere you go you can't escape it.

-The realization occurs while waiting for an electric streetcar in the heart of downtown, standing on the curb with nary a rambling automobile in sight.
-A handful of cars sit idly within my visual grasp, oat bags full of ancient grains distilled to an unimaginably potent liquor.
+The realization occurs while waiting for an electric streetcar in the heart of downtown.
+Underneath the light of a streetlamp I notice the boulevard is wholly devoid of rambling automobiles, the only passenger vehicles within my visual grasp idly, oat bags full of ancient grains distilled to an unimaginably potent liquor.

+Oslo has a smell.

 It's while I'm standing there on that street corner, reveling in its automotive scarcity, that I fully appreciate Oslo's olfactory opulence.

+Oslo's smell.

+The smell of fresh air.

-An urban perfume almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.
+An urban perfume unblemished by the internal combustion engine's belching exhaust.

-This breath of fresh air starkly sheds light on the state of pollution in the US.
-You don't realize how much noxious air you breathe in American cities until you're not.
+A breath of fresh air that sheds a noxious light on the state of pollution in the US.
+Standing on an American street corner you don't notice the pollution.
+Until you're standing on a street corner in Oslo.
 With their system of electric trains, trams, buses, and - based on a *vibes only* informal personal survey guessing that 90% of autos are electrified - the air in Oslo is so refreshingly clear.